 Evaluate What Saps Your Energy

 Although some people like to think it, merely working alone won’t sap your energy.
 Sure, there’ll be periods when you’re tired, yet that’s due to poor sleep.
-However, some features of your job will sap your passion and motivation, and the trick is to figure out what they are to avoid them.
+However, some aspects of your job will sap your passion and motivation; the trick is to identify them so you can avoid them.
 For instance, it might be a high-profile client.
 You can’t avoid them, not if they specifically want to talk to you, but you can structure your day differently.
 Prioritizing small tasks should prevent your

 Focus On Boss Jobs